We won’t send spam. Unsubscribe at any time.

 Sebastiaan: Yes, okay.
 That’s called Psych-K Psychological Kinesiology.
 It’s a way to install positive beliefs into your subconscious mind and overwrite other programming that goes counter to it.

 Alfred: Yeah, so, like I did that and from that day and all like my problem why we did that for the listener was that I felt superior people.
 Like in every room I went in I felt inferior is the word.
 Because that’s when you are having a problem.
-I felt in care to people when I walked in through.
+I felt inferior to people when I walked in through.
 I’d like who the person was or how long I had known that person or anything.
 It was like a deep believe that I had, and you helped me with that and from that day on I have never ever one time felt like someone was above me.
 I just felt like everyone is on the same level.

 Like now on the company that I work on like me and the CEO I don’t see him above me one bit, but I see him as a friend and really good friend.
 So, that is super nice.